 Some other examples

-In Isparta v Richter 2013 (6) SA 4529 (GP) the defendants defamed the plaintiff by posting certain comments on the defendant’s Facebook Wall, resulting in an award of R40,000 damages due to the defendants’ unwillingness to retract the defamatory statements or apologise.
-However, in Setlegelo v Setlegelo 1914 AD 221 on a similar set of facts, the Court took a different stance with regards a remedy: it found an interdict the most effective relief insofar as there is minimal cost and harmful items can be completely removed.
+In the case of Isparta v Richter 2013 (6) SA 4529 (GP), the defendants defamed the plaintiff by posting certain comments on the defendant’s Facebook wall, resulting in an award of R40,000 damages due to the defendants’ unwillingness to retract the defamatory statements or apologise.

-Statements on social media can spread worldwide very quickly and there is no legislation dealing explicitly with social media, but it ‘mouses’ its way into every sphere – equality, dignity, privacy, freedom of expression, access to information, rights to demonstrate, picket and petition, employment law (dismissal for misconduct), and so on.
-One should always be mindful of the way in which opinions and information are shared online.
+Statements on social media can spread around the globe rapidly and there is no legislation dealing explicitly with social media, yet it permeates every sphere – equality, dignity, privacy, freedom of expression, access to information, right to demonstrate, picket and petition, employment law (dismissal for misconduct), and so on.
+Always be mindful of what you post and share online.

 Think before you speak.
 Think twice before you write.
-Think three times before you share your opinions on Facebook.
+Think thrice before you share your opinions on Facebook and Twitter.

 Our Litigation and Dispute Resolution team has broad knowledge and experience handling defamation claims and related legal matters.
 We are proficient at cost-effective dispute resolution without compromising on the desired result.